Philippine National Railways: Operations and services

-The PNR currently operates in Laguna, and Quezon province and Bicol region.
+The PNR currently operates in Laguna, Quezon and Bicol region.
 At the last years of regular intercity service along the system's entire length in the late 1980s, it served from Tutuban to San Fernando, La Union on the North Main Line and Legazpi, Albay on the South Main Line.
 Various branch lines also led to Batangas, Cavite, Nueva Ecija, Rizal and Tarlac.
 One of the branch lines that led to Carmona was intended to be reopened by 2019.
 This was not yet realized as of March 2020, presumably due to the COVID-19 pandemic, among other developments.

 On March 27, 2024, the PNR suspended its operations in Metro Manila, specifically the Gov. Pascual to Bicutan and the Tutuban to Alabang segments for at least five years to make way for the construction of the North-South Commuter Railway (NSCR), which will run on the same route as the old tracks, albeit elevated and will use electrification and the standard gauge, the first in PNR.
 The old tracks beneath the elevated segments will be restored for future freight services as well as connection to the PNR South Main Line and eventually the South Long Haul.

 The PNR operates almost every day of the year unless otherwise announced.
-Special schedules via the social media pages of the agency and also in newspapers and other mass media.
+Special schedules are announced via the social media pages of the agency and also in newspapers and other mass media.
 During Holy Week, a public holiday in the Philippines, operations are suspended for annual maintenance, owing to fewer commuters and traffic around the metro.
 Normal operation resumes on Easter Sunday.